ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 ```

 Here, usage of the function `Option.map` is illustrated in several steps.
 1. Display its type.
-It has two parameters.
-A function of type `'a -> 'b` and an `'a option`.
+It has two parameters: a function of type `'a -> 'b` and an `'a option`.
 1. Using partial application, only pass `fun x -> x * x`.
 Check the type of the resulting function.
 1. Apply with `None`.
 1. Apply with `Some 8`.